 These are the worst offenders of all.
 They’re attractive, charming, put together, and just as fast as you’re creating your wedding Pinterest board, they’re searching for their next Tinder date.
 This is the email marketing equivalent to retailers that put all their efforts in customer acquisition, leaving their (could be) loyal, established customer base in the dust.
 Retailers need to make sure to nurture relationships with their customers as they grow and evolve their interests, not just looking past them at the new customer coming through the door.

 When establishing a relationship, whether in the dating or email marketing world, time needs to be dedicated to strengthening that bond.
-Just as two people would get to know each other, a retailer needs to understand where each customer is in their own unique journey and make sure that is clear through their email communications.
+Just as two people would get to know each other, a retailer needs to understand where each customer is in their own unique journey and make sure that it is clear through their email communications.
 After all—you don’t want to risk your customer swiping left.